jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

 (2) The borrower must notify the Commissioner of the Schedule 3 adjustments on or before— (a) 7 July in the tax year following the tax year in which the relevant adjusted net income was derived; or (b) if the borrower has received an extension of time to notify the Commissioner under section 75, the date on which the borrower is required to notify the Commissioner; or
-  (c) if the Commissioner has granted the borrower an extension of time for the notification (other than under section 75), the date specified by the Commissioner.
+  (c) if the Commissioner has granted the borrower an extension of time for the notification (other than under section 75), the date specified by the Commissioner; or
+  (d) the time at which the borrower makes an application under section 25 to be treated as being physically in New Zealand, if the borrower is subject to clause 11 of Schedule 1 and the Schedule 3 adjustments relate to the current tax year or any past tax year.

 ### 75 Extension of time for notification of Schedule 3 adjustments
 A borrower may apply to the Commissioner for an extension of time for notifying the Commissioner of Schedule 3 adjustments under section 74 in accordance with section 37(3) to (5) of the Tax Administration Act 1994, and those subsections apply, as far as applicable and with all necessary modifications, as if—